Mekre-A/Shop/README.md

     # Splashscreen tasks

- - Fetch a list of categories from the web API and store this list of categories in an Sqlite database
+ - Fetch a list of categories from [the web API route](#get-categories) and store this list of categories in an Sqlite database
- - Fetch a list of products for each category and save these lists in the database
+ - Fetch a list of products for each category from [the web API route](#get-categoriescategory_id) and save these lists in the database

  - Once these are done redirect the user to the homepage